kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 - `oldObject` - The existing object.
 The value is null for CREATE requests.
 Equivalent to `request.oldObject`.
 - `request` - The request portion of the [AdmissionReview](#request)
 - `authorizer` - A CEL Authorizer.
 May be used to perform authorization checks for the principal (authenticated user) of the request.
-See https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz for more details.
+See [Authz](https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz) in the Kubernetes CEL library documentation for more details.
-- `authorizer.requestResource` - A CEL ResourceCheck constructed from the 'authorizer' and configured with the request resource (group, resource, (subresource), namespace, name).
+- `authorizer.requestResource` - A shortcut for an authorization check configured with the request resource (group, resource, (subresource), namespace, name).

 For more information on CEL expressions, refer to the [Common Expression Language in Kubernetes reference](/docs/reference/using-api/cel/).